xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

 .. code-block:: ruby

    ScriptName LD-Group
    # macro to skip points except the very first in the group.
    # assume LD is setup.

-   #### X,Y position
+   # X,Y position
    RealignToNavItem 1
    Copy A P
-   CallFunction MyFuncs::AlignToBuffer 2 P
+   CallFunction AlignToBuffer 2 P

    # preparation for first item in group
    ReportGroupStatus
-   If $repVal1 == 1 OR $repVal1 == 0      # for group head or non-group item
+   If $repVal1 == 1 OR $repVal1 == 0   # 1 for group head and 0 for non-group item
       #Call Z_byV
       #UpdateGroup Z
-      AutoCenterBeam                      # autocenter policy must be setup CallFunction MyFuncs::CycleTargetDefocus -1.2 -2.0 0.2
+      AutoCenterBeam                   # autocenter policy must be setup CallFunction CycleTargetDefocus -1.2 -2.0 0.2
       G
    Else
       echo Directly shot!
    Endif

    # For K2, uncomment next line
-   EarlyReturnNextShot 0                  # this is for frame saving directly, no return to SerialEM R
+   EarlyReturnNextShot 0               # K2 frame, return to SEM
+   R

    echo .

-This script call two functions - "AlignToBuffer" and "CycleTargetDefocus".
-The script that contains all the functions ``MyFuncs`` must be also loaded in one of the script buffers/editors.
+This script calls two functions - ``AlignToBuffer`` and ``CycleTargetDefocus``.
+The script that contains all the functions "MyFuncs" must be also loaded in one of the script buffers/editors.
+You can download the latest `"MyFuncs" <https://github.com/xuchen66/SerialEM-scripts/blob/master/MyFuncs.txt/>`_.

 This is a good time to test run this script on one of the points in navigator windows, to make sure it runs fine.